-Discount Rate The discount rate used to measure the total OPEB liability at June 30, 2017 was 3.63 percent.
-The discount rate used to measure total OPEB liability prior to June 30, 2017 was 2.98 percent.
-The projection of cash flows used to determine the discount rate assumed that contributions will be made from members and the System at the state statute contribution rate of 2.00 percent of projected covered employee payroll each year, which includes a 1.50 percent payroll surcharge and 0.50 percent of contributions from the basic benefits plan.
-Based on these assumptions, the OPEB plan's fiduciary net position was projected to become insufficient to make future benefit payments during the fiscal year ending June 30, 2025.
-Therefore, the long-term expected rate of return on OPEB plan assets was used to present value the projected benefit payments through the fiscal year ending June 30, 2024 and the Fidelity General Obligation 20-year Municipal Bond Index rate of 3.56 percent, as of June 30, 2017 (i.e. municipal bond rate), was used to present value the projected benefit payments for the remaining years in the projection.
+Discount Rate The discount rate used to measure the total OPEB liability at June 30, 2018 was 3.70 percent.
+The discount rate used to measure total OPEB liability prior to June 30, 2018 was 3.63 percent.
+The projection of cash flows used to determine the discount rate assumed that contributions will be made from members and the System at the contribution rate of 2.00 percent of projected covered payroll each year, which includes a 1.50 percent payroll surcharge and 0.50 percent of contributions from the basic benefits plan.
+Based on these assumptions, the OPEB plan's fiduciary net position was projected to become insufficient to make future benefit payments during the fiscal year ending June 30, 2026.
+Therefore, the long-term expected rate of return on OPEB plan assets was used to present value the projected benefit payments through the fiscal year ending June 30, 2018 (i.e., municipal bond rate), was used to present value the projected benefit payments for the remaining years in the projection.
 The total present value of projected benefit payments from all years was then used to determine the single rate of return that was used as the discount rate.
 The projection of future benefit payments for all current plan members was until the benefit payments ran out.